imtiajahammad/imtiajahammad/README.md

 - 🥅 2020 Goals: Build a portfolio, strenthen that with projects and publish that to live.
 - ⚡ Fun fact: I love to read books, cycling and travelling

+I had been working on business application services focusing sports and membership associations for more than one year.
+I have developed my skills working with repository pattern solutions, custom made JavaScript framework, sql operations and reports.
+I am looking forward to working with more .net technologies and JavaScript, typescript, angular etc.
 ### Connect with me:

 <!--[<img align="left" alt="codeSTACKr.com" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]-->